-I get this question almost everyday, “Will I Pitch Pain Free Again?”
-It really takes a good game plan to help get you back on the mound again pain free.
-The problem is most ball players, especially pitchers want a quick fix and in most cases this isn’t the solution.
-It really takes a comprehensive look at your training regime, throwing mechanics and your throwing workload.
-If the arm is not damaged, which means you need medical attention, then adjusting these three factors will do the trick but it does take the time.
-The reason it takes time is because most of these ball players, who are in this situation, have a very poor understanding of these three factors.
-They have a very poor understanding of how you should train your body and arm for the stress of throwing, how you should move your body correctly to reduce the stress to the arm and what are the signs that you have when you are over throwing.
+I get this question almost every day, “Will I Pitch Pain-Free Again?”
+It really takes a good game plan to help get you back on the mound again pain-free.
+The problem is most ball players, especially pitchers want a quick fix and in most cases, this isn’t the solution.
+It really takes a comprehensive look at your training regime, throwing mechanics, and throwing workload.
+If the arm is not damaged, which means you need medical attention, then adjusting these three factors will do the trick but it does take time.
+The reason it takes time is that most of these ball players, who are in this situation, have a very poor understanding of these three factors.
+They have a very poor understanding of how you should train your body and arm for the stress of throwing, how you should move your body correctly to reduce the stress on the arm, and what signs you have when you are overthrowing.
 Once the pitcher can learn all of this information then it is not only an arm saver but a game changer.
 This is the foundation of the 3X Pitching Velocity Program which I personally developed to overcome my rotator cuff tear and not only pitch again but play at the professional level after Doctors told me my arm was ruined.

 Heal Your Arm Now with the Latest in Science

 This Fast Arm Recovery System uses a 4-week System Calendar proven to heal the arm and rebuild it ASAP to get you back to the game.
 NOT INTENDED TO REPLACE AN OFF-SEASON DEVELOPMENT PROGRAM LIKE THE 3X AND 2X PROGRAMS.